adityachaudhari24/BYOCC/README.md

 # BYOCC - Build Your Own Commerce Components

 ## What is BYOCC ?
-BYOCC (Build Your Own Commerce Components) is an open-source initiative offering templates, patterns, and reference implementations for building modular e-commerce components on public cloud platforms which can easily fit in your composable architecture, promoting MACH principles and leveraging public cloud managed services for agility and reliability.
+BYOCC (Build Your Own Commerce Components) is an open-source initiative offering templates, patterns, and reference implementations for building modular e-commerce components on public cloud platforms which can easily fit in your composable architecture, promoting MACH principles along with leveraging public cloud managed services for agility and reliability.

 # The Evolution of E-Commerce: From Monoliths to Composable Architecture